 Helix Core Unites Virtual Production Teams

-Perforce Federated Architecture delivers large files around the globe, fast.
+Perforce Federated Architecture enables teams to share large files around the globe, fast.
 It offers superior performance whether your server is on-premises or the cloud.
-You can make real time edits without the WAN wait.
+You can make real-time edits without the WAN wait.

 And Helix Core integrates with more than just Unreal.
 It works with the most popular game engines, including: